 I bought two small square pieces for $30, which I think is a great deal given the quality of the work.

-Have you had any luck with art fairs this summer?
+Have you had any great finds at garage and yard sales this summer?